yarinlaniado/helloworldapp-jenkins-eks/README.md

 ## Jenkins Configuration

 - Helm was used to deploy Jenkins to the EKS cluster with specific configurations in the 'devops' namespace.
-- Jenkins plugins were installed, including SSH agent, stage view, k8s, git, and recommended plugins.
+- Jenkins plugins were installed, including SSH agent, stage view, k8s, git, Workspace Cleanup, and recommended plugins.
 - Several credentials were created:
   - `DOCKERHUB_PW`: Docker Hub username and password for future project delivery.
   - `K8S_NS_DEPLOYMENT`: Kubernetes namespace development secret with the service account token for creating ephemeral agents.